-Note: The WARL behavior of tdata1.DATA depends on the value of tdata1.TYPE as described in Match Control Type 6 (mcontrol6), Exception Trigger (etrigger) and Trigger Data 1 (tdata1) - disabled view.
+Note: Writing 0x0 to tdata1 disables the trigger and changes the value of tdata1 to 0xF800_0000, which is the only supported value for a disabled trigger.
+The WARL behavior of tdata1.DATA depends on the value of tdata1.TYPE as described in Match Control Type 2 (mcontrol), Match Control Type 6 (mcontrol6), Exception Trigger (etrigger) and Trigger Data 1 (tdata1) - disabled view.